sPyOpenSource/jcore/aarch64-rpi/README.md

    -128M         MMIO      (0xFFFFFFFFF8000000)
 ```

-Code is running in supervisor mode, at EL1.
-Dummy exception handlers are installed, but your kernel should use it's own
+Code is running in supervisor mode, at EL1 on all cores.
+Dummy exception handlers are installed, but your kernel should use
-handlers as soon as possible.
+it's own handlers as soon as possible.

 File system drivers
 -------------------